What is Your WordPress Loading Speed?

-However, remember that these are tools designed to analyse various aspects of your website.
+However, remember that these are tools designed to analyze various aspects of your website.

-These tools help you understand the problems your website is having and how you can fix it.
+These tools help you understand the problems your website is having and how you can fix them.

 These tools can simulate real-life scenarios, but checking a truly real-world test is something we must consider.